 Using molecular nanotechnology results in what is known as microparticles of CBD.
 These behave differently than their larger variants (known as macroparticles).
 To break things down in simpler terms:

 - Microparticles of CBD are hydrophilic (can mix with water).
-This is also referred to as a water-soluble particle.
+This is a water-soluble particle.

 - Macroparticles of CBD are hydrophobic (cannot mix with water).
-This is also referred to as a fat-soluble particle.
+This is a fat-soluble particle.

 Microparticles are so small that they can pass through gaps in cellular membranes (the “outer skin” of cells).
 Regular size CBD molecules previously could not fit into these gaps because their molecule size was too large.
 Cellular membranes can generally only absorb compounds that are no larger than 60 to 80 nanometers.
 Normal CBD molecules measure approximately 4,440 nanometers (4.44 micrometers).
 CBD microparticles, however, can be as small as 15 nanometers.